 The fastest way to find the ClamAV plugin is to use the search function in the upper right corner.

-Simply enter "clam" there.
-The ClamAV entry should then be the only one visible.
+Just enter "clam" there.
+After that, the entry of ClamAV should be the only visible one.

 Mark this entry by clicking on it and start the installation by clicking on the small blue arrow in the marked area.